-Evaluation: Speech-language pathologist will conduct a thorough evaluation of speech and language skills using standardized test measures and/or informal testing procedures.
+Speech-language pathologist will conduct a thorough evaluation of speech and language skills using standardized test measures and/or informal testing procedures.
 Voice evaluations are conducted using acoustic videolaryngostroboscopy and perceptual analysis.
-Swallowing evaluations consist of clinical (bedside) evaluations and modified barium swallow evaluations conducted in the radiology department.
+Swallowing evaluations consist of clinical evaluations at bedside and modified barium swallow evaluations conducted in the radiology department.

-Patient-family education: Speech-language pathologist may provide information relevant to the patient's communication disorder and/or dysphasia.
+Speech-language pathologist may provide information relevant to the patient's communication disorder and/or dysphagia.
 This may be provided in conjunction with the screen, the evaluation and/or the treatment.

 The speech-language pathologist provides services to patients experiencing difficulties with communication and with swallowing.
-These difficulties may be because of congenital or developmental delays most often addressed as infants, preschoolers, or children and young adults or because of acquired neurological disease most often experienced by aging adults such as strokes, Parkinson's disease, ALS, traumatic brain injuries, and dementias.
+These difficulties may be as a result of congenital or developmental delays (most often addressed as infants, preschoolers, or children and young adults) or because of acquired neurological disease (most often experienced by aging adults such as strokes, Parkinson's disease, ALS, traumatic brain injuries, and dementias.)

 For more information or to schedule an appointment, please call 701-857-5514.
 It is advised you contact your physician and your insurance company prior to making an appointment.